ibra-econ/python-analysis-quick-reference-guide/viz_qrg.md

     sns.regplot('x_value', 'y_value', data=my_data)

-**Pair-plotting:** a good way to look at the relationships and distributions of variables all at on
+**Pair-plotting:** a good way to look at the relationships and distributions of variables all at once.
+Seaborn makes this very simple.
+Seaborn has a convenient pairplot function, which supports placing histograms or density estimates of each variable along the diagonal.

+    sns.pairplot(my_data, diag_kind='kde', plot_kws={'alpha': 0.2})
+    # creates

 ## Boxplots